chaoticgd/ripped_apart/README.md

 Some of the swizzle tables were originally reverse engineered by Slipsy.

-The [bc7enc](https://github.com/richgel999/bc7enc/) library is used for texture decompression.
+The [bcdec](https://github.com/iOrange/bcdec) library is used for texture decompression and the [lodepng](https://github.com/lvandeve/lodepng) library is used for PNG encoding.